Smoked turkey breast is the best turkey you will ever eat!! With a super flavorful spice rub, it's moist, and perfectly cooked.

 Smoked turkey breast can be stored in an air-tight container in the refrigerator for up to 5 days.
 It can also be frozen for up to 6 months.

-Smoked Turkey Breast Recipe FAQ
+Smoked Bone In Turkey Breast FAQs

 You don’t have to, but if you want great tasting turkey-you should.
 Using a brine before smoking your turkey helps to seal in all of the natural turkey juices and keep the meat nice and moist.
 No one likes a dry turkey!